puniverse/capsule/site/user-guide.md

 ## Build-Tool Plugins

-Using a build-tool plugin may simplify the capsule creation process.
+Using a build-tool plugin may simplify the capsule creation process, especially if you're doing something clever.
 You are encourage to use the appropriate community-contributed plugin for you build-tool of choice:

 * Maven: [https://github.com/chrischristo/capsule-maven-plugin](https://github.com/chrischristo/capsule-maven-plugin)
 * Gradle: [https://github.com/danthegoodman/gradle-capsule-plugin](https://github.com/danthegoodman/gradle-capsule-plugin)